trimble-oss/website-modus.trimble.com/content/components/xr/modals/accessibility.md

   - If a dialog is limited to interactions that either provide additional information or continue processing, it may be advisable to set focus to the element that is likely to be most frequently used, such as an OK or Continue button.
 - When a dialog closes, focus returns to the element that invoked the dialog unless either:
   - The invoking element no longer exists.
 Then, focus is set on another element that provides logical workflow.
-  - The workflow design includes the following conditions that can occasionally make focusing a different element a more logical choice:
-    - It is very unlikely users need to immediately re-invoke the dialog.
-    - The task completed in the dialog is directly related to a subsequent step in the workflow.
+  - The workflow design includes the following conditions that can occasionally make focusing a different element a more logical choice: - It is very unlikely users need to immediately re-invoke the dialog. - The task completed in the dialog is directly related to a subsequent step in the workflow.

 **On Dialog Behavior**

 - Implement exclusively horizontal radial solvers around the vertical axis.
-  - Provide generous angles of rotation way beyond 60DEG from the standard line of sight
+  - Provide generous angles of rotation way beyond 60DEG from the standard line of sight.